FormMail.pl

 yForm.cgi

-Optional courtesy reply and database logging of all form submissions.
+Adds optional courtesy reply and database logging of all submissions.

 XFormMail